 REL 395 Sustainability in Recreation (A).
 Focuses on the context of sustainable development and balancing the needs of ecosystems, culture and heritage in the recreation and tourism industry for host communities and visitors.
 Introduces students to the history, concepts, principles, marketing, planning and management of sustainable recreation and tourism.
 Explores contemporary industry trends and looks for ways to make tourism sustainable in environmental, economic, social and cultural terms.
 3 Cr.

 REL 402 Current Trends and Issues in Recreation (A,Y).
-Prerequisites: REL 302.
+(Prerequisites REL 302 and pre/corequisite PRO401).
 This course identifies and analyzes current trends and issues in the recreation profession.
 Students are expected to develop critical thinking skills through case studies, news reports and debates.
-3 cr.
 3 Cr.
 Every Semester.

-REL 403 Internship (B).
-Prerequisites: senior status.
+REL 403 Internship (B). $21 Course fee required: Prerequisites: PRO401 and senior status.
 Provides a directed practicum in an approved leisure service organization.
 Also provides practical experience in a setting compatible with the student's chosen recreation option with evaluation reports by the practicum agency.
 12 Cr.
 Every Semester.

 REL 406 Leisure and Aging (A,I).
 Examines various aspects of aging as they relate to leisure in contemporary society, leisure needs of mature adults, services for elderly, and leisure pursuits in the subculture of the aging.
 3 Cr.
 Every Semester.

-REL 408 Facilitation Techniques and Group Process in Therapeutic Recreation (B).
-Prerequisites: REL 305.
+REL 408 Facilitation Techniques in Therapeutic Recreation Recreation (B).
+(Prerequisites REL 305).
 Emphasizes skill building in therapeutic recreation facilitation techniques for healing modalities.
 Focuses on individual therapy, group process, activity analysis, modality selection, planning multiple sessions, and designing program protocols for persons with disabilities.
 3 Cr.
 Fall.

-REL 412 Trends and Administrative Issues in Therapeutic Recreation (B).
+REL 412 Issues and Trends in Therapeutic Recreation (B).
 Prerequisite: REL 305.
 Investigates how current trends and administrative issues affect the delivery and advocacy of therapeutic recreation services.
 Emphasizes contemporary approaches to managing changes in practice in the emerging profession of therapeutic recreation.
-3 Cr.
 3 Cr.
 Spring.